mattimorzfeld/DandI/README.md

+# DandI
-# This folder holds code for the data assimilation and special topics class at the University of Arizona
+This folder holds code for the data assimilation and special topics class at the University of Arizona